expo/expo/docs/pages/eas-update/known-issues.md

 title: Known issues
 ---

-EAS Update is in "preview", meaning that we may still make breaking developer-facing changes.
+EAS Update is in "preview" meaning we may still make breaking developer-facing changes.
 With that, EAS Update is ready for production apps.

-With our initial release of EAS Update, there are a variety of known issues you may encounter.
-These are important to consider when migrating your project from Classic Updates to EAS Update.
+With our initial release of EAS Update, there are several known issues you may encounter.
 As we continue to iterate on EAS Update, we will address these issues.

 Known issues: